anwarmamat/cmsc330summer19-public/p4a/README.md

   | Print of expr
 ```

-The function `parse_stmt : token list -> token list * stmt` takes a token list as input and returns a tuple of the tokens remaining and the `stmt` that was parsed from the consumed input tokens.
 The `stmt` type isn't self contained like the `expr` type, and instead refers both to itself and to `expr`; use your `parse_expr` function to avoid duplicate code!
 Again, we provide a grammar that is ambiguous and must be adjusted to be parsable by your recursive descent parser:

 - Stmt -> Stmt Stmt | DeclareStmt | AssignStmt | PrintStmt | IfStmt | ForStmt | WhileStmt
   - DeclareStmt -> BasicType ID `;`